The Guide to Outbound Sales in 2021

 Inbound and outbound sales both have advantages and disadvantages.

 On one hand, an inbound sales approach is generally cheaper.
-Additionally, many sales reps find that this approach allows for more authenticity in creating relationships with potential customers, because some of the interest and desire exists before the sales conversation even begins.
+Additionally, many sales reps find that this approach allows for more authenticity in creating relationships with potential customers because some of the interest and desire exist before the sales conversation even begins.

 The best strategy (or combination of strategies) for your sales team will ultimately depend on the needs and preferences of your target market, but keep in mind that there is room for both methodologies in a successful sales program.